-Breast Disease: Breast disease and breast cancer can occur independently of breast lift surgery.
-Individuals with a personal history or family history of breast cancer may be at a higher risk of developing breast cancer than a woman with no family history of this disease.
+Breast Disease: Cancer can occur independently of surgery.
+Individuals with a personal history or family history of cancer may be at a higher risk of breast cancer than someone with no family history of this disease.
 It is recommended that all women perform periodic self-examination of their breasts, have mammography according to American Cancer Society guidelines, and seek professional care should a breast lump be detected.

-Long-Term Results: Subsequent alterations in the appearance of your body may occur as the result of aging, sun exposure, weight loss, weight gain, pregnancy, menopause or other circumstances not related to your surgery.
+Long-Term Results: Subsequent alterations in the shape, size, color, and prominence of the reconstructed nippleareolar complex may occur as the result of aging, sun exposure, weight loss, weight gain, pregnancy, menopause, or other circumstances not related to your surgery.